leanprover/theorem_proving_in_lean4/dependent_type_theory.md

   g (f x)
 ```

-This means `compose` is a function that takes any 2 functions as input
+This means `compose` is a function that takes any two functions as input
 arguments, so long as those functions each take only one input.
-The type algebra `β → γ` and `α → β` means that it is a requirement
+The type algebra `β → γ` and `α → β` means it is a requirement
 that the type of the output of the second function must match the
 type of the input to the first function - which makes sense, otherwise
 the two functions would not be composable.